iAmrMohamed/AMVideoRangeSlider/README.md

 ## License

-AMSloMoRangeSlider is released under the MIT license.
+AMVideoRangeSlider is released under the MIT license.
 See LICENSE for details.